This Bear Is About To Draw Blood

 Typically, consumption accounts for about 70% of GDP in the United States – the highest rate of consumption driving GDP of any developed nation on earth.
 Moreover, in 2019, consumption accounted for an astounding 90% of the Gross Domestic Product of the US economy.
 Today, with consumption cut by 70% or more (and potentially going much lower), it will likely take many years for consumers to repair their balance sheets and make up for the loss of income during this period.
 It will take many years for consumption to rebound back to 2019 levels.

-Chart 1 below shows five-years of data for the S&P 500 ((blue)) in the top window, Retail Sales (green) in the second pane, Housing Starts (red) in the third window, and Vehicle Sales (purple) in the bottom pane.
+Chart 1 below shows five years of data for the S&P 500 (blue) in the top window, Retail Sales (green) in the second pane, Housing Starts (red) in the third window, and Vehicle Sales (purple) in the bottom pane.
 As would be expected, each of these data series has dropped off a cliff with the onset of COVID-19.
 Housing starts (middle window, red) have dropped 25%, Vehicle sales (purple) have dropped 31%.
 Retail Sales (green), shown in the second window, only displays the 7% loss in February.
 Since then, the industry's sales have declined by 60% and 70% of prior sales levels.
 These data series are expected to show far worse damage in the coming months.

 A Decade of Job Growth Wiped Out in Five Weeks